 - Corps history

-Throughout your career, you will gain recognised qualifications in warehousing and inventory management, as well as occupational health and safety licences.
+Throughout your career, you will gain recognised qualifications in business, warehousing and inventory management, as well as occupational health and safety licences.

 As you gain experience, you will also have the opportunity to specialise in areas such as:

 - Medical equipment